Uehwan/I-Keyboard/README.md

 conda install -c conda-forge tensorflow-gpu=1.14 editdistance
 ```

-Then, you need to prepare data record using the "data.py" script as follows
+Then, you need to prepare data records using the "data.py" script as follows
 ```bash
 python data.py
 ```
+Executing the above script will generate a set of .tfrecords and .pkl objects required for training and testing.

 Finally, you can train and test the propose DND model as follows
 ```bash